wagtail/wagtail/docs/contributing/ui_guidelines.md

 We use [Prettier](https://prettier.io/) for formatting and [Stylelint](https://stylelint.io/) for linting.

--   We follow [BEM](http://getbem.com/) and [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), with a large number of utilities created with [Tailwind](https://tailwindcss.com/).
+-   We follow [BEM](https://getbem.com/) and [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/), with a large amount of utilities created with [Tailwind](https://tailwindcss.com/).
 -   Familiarise yourself with our [stylelint-config-wagtail](https://github.com/wagtail/stylelint-config-wagtail) configuration, which details our preferred code style.
 -   Use `rems` for `font-size`, because they offer absolute control over text.
 Additionally, unit-less `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.
 -   Always use variables for design tokens such as colours or font sizes, rather than hard-coding specific values.